Outages and commissioning

 Under Chapter 3 of the market rules, System Management must assess outages that are on the equipment list and approve or reject those outages.
 Market participants us the Market Participant Interface (MPI) to enter information on equipment that needs to be taken out of service due to an outage, and to request for those outages to be approved.

 The Market Participant Interface can be accessed here.
-Guides for the Market Participant Interface and Network Operator Interface can be accessed below.
+The guide for the Market Participant Interface can be accessed below.

 Occasionally a Market Participant may require access to the network to facilitate work as part of their facility outage.
 To coordinate switching of the Western Power Network, information on access to the Western Power Network can be found here.